 The assessment considers whether the proposed works, alone or in combination with other projects or plans, will have adverse effects on the integrity of European Sites.
-Potential impacts to the conservation objectives of each of the European Site identified were highlighted and the NIS provides mitigation measures to avoid and minimise these potential impacts so that the structure and function of these sites are not adversely affected.
+The potential direct and in-direct impacts of the proposed works were examined in view of each European sites conservation objectives and a Stage 2 Habitats Directive Assessment provides mitigation measures to avoid and minimise these potential impacts so that the structure and function of these sites are not adversely affected.